redtrib3/XploitCTF-2025-writeups/Miscellaneous/We are Hiring/README.md

 ## Solve

-We are provided a google forms link with three questions. the form doesn't let us submit it without the second question which is 'what is the flag?'.
+We are provided with a google forms link with three questions. the form doesn't let us submit it without the second question which is 'what is the flag?'.
 Check the page source using `CTRL + U` shortcut. and search for the keyword `xploit{` using `CTRL + F`.
 You'll get the flag!